What Are HEPA Filters And How Do They Work?

 There are different types of HEPA filters, but True HEPAs filter by mechanical air filter method.
 Air is forced through a fine mesh, which can trap particles of 0.3 µm in size.

-Critical factors of the HEPA filter are the fiber diameter, filter thickness, and face velocity.
+Critical factors of HEPA filtration are the fiber diameter, filter thickness, and face velocity.
 The filters capture particles through diffusion, interception, and impaction.

 There are different types of HEPA filters.
 Ones labeled True HEPA should conform to the DOE standards for HEPA filtration.

-HEPA filters are great at cleaning particulates from the air and should be used as one air purification method.
-Look for True HEPA filters or air purification systems that can provide some data on the effectiveness of their HEPA filter at removing 0.3 µm.
+HEPA filters are great at cleaning particulates from the air and should be used as one air purifier method.
+Look for True HEPA filters or air purifier systems that can provide some data on the effectiveness of their HEPA filter at removing 0.3 µm.

-Sanalife’s air purification system, for example, uses five stages to clean the air:
+Sanalife’s air purifier systems, for example, uses five stages to clean the air: